Home HSE Articles Hierarchy Of Control; What It Is & How It Works

 • Rotating workers through various job assignments so that they do not develop repetitive motion injuries.

-Personal Protective Equipment (PPE) is termed – The last line of defense.
+Personal Protective Equipment (PPE) is also known to be the last line of defense.
 It is used when all other control measures fail.

 They include;